-World-renowned 89-year-old sailor from Norfolk gets to see her beloved boat one more time thanks to staff at Heathcote Care Home & National Maritime Museum.
+A world-renowned 89-year-old sailor from Norfolk gets to see her beloved boat one more time thanks to the staff at Heathcote Care Home & National Maritime Museum.

 Staff at Heathcote Care Home put in the extra effort to grant one resident’s Christmas wish.

 Margaret Dye, who sailed thousands of miles with her late husband Frank, now lives in Heathcote Care Home due to limited mobility.
 She expressed to Heathcote’s manager Sylvie that the only thing she wished to do was see her boat one more time.